DOCTOR WHO

 a diet of mostly dreadful American television shows, the good

-doctor is a rather eccentric renegade time traveller dashing
+Doctor is a rather eccentric renegade time traveler dashing

 across various planets and time zones somehow getting into